 Central to the College’s program is the concept of financial need.
 The College assumes that the parents and the student together will accept responsibility for as great a share as possible of the total educational costs.
 Where such family resources are inadequate, the College will provide supplementary assistance to those students.
 Approximately 43 percent of Trinity’s undergraduates are receiving financial help from College, federal, or state funds.

 Funds to support the program of financial assistance come from several sources.
 A portion of the College’s endowment has been specifically reserved for scholarship purposes.
 These funds are augmented by the College, which allocates a part of its annual operating income toward the maintenance of the program.
 Gifts from alumni, parents, and friends are an important source of funds for scholarship and loan purposes as well.
-Thanks to the generosity of these donors, the College is able to offer many students financial aid packages that are free of loans.
-The United States government has made available additional funds under federal higher education legislation to supplement the College’s resources.
+The U.S. government has made available additional funds under federal higher education legislation to supplement the College’s resources.

 In general, Trinity awards financial aid as a “package,” i.e., each recipient is normally expected to meet part of the financial need through term-time employment and the use of loans, with the balance coming in the form of a grant.
 Usually the student is expected to meet a greater share of the need through term and summer employment and/or borrowing as he or she progresses throughout the undergraduate years.
 The College does, however, adjust the composition of the aid package to meet the unique needs of each student and his or her family.
 Specifically, the aid package may consist of one or more of the following: